SubConv/SubConv/README.md

 # Subscription Converter
 English | [Chinese](README_CN.md)
 ![license](https://img.shields.io/github/license/SubConv/SubConv) ![last commit](https://img.shields.io/github/last-commit/SubConv/SubConv)
-This project is a subscription converter aiming to transform subscriptions to Clash format.
-If you need a ZJU version, please go to [SubConv 4 ZJU](https://github.com/SubConv/SubConv-4-ZJU)
+~~This project is a subscription converter aiming to transform subscriptions to Clash format.
+If you need a ZJU version, please go to [SubConv 4 ZJU](https://github.com/SubConv/SubConv-4-ZJU)~~
+We provide configurations for general users and ZJU version, you can check [docs](https://subconv.is-sb.com) to learn how to deploy with the corresponding configuration file.

 ## Features
 - Support Clash config and V2ray format base64 links (i.e. the original subscription does not have to be Clash)